talcia/leareng-frontend/README.md

 ## General info

 Leareng is an app created to learn foreign language by method similar to flashcard learning method.
-The applications is based on playing units and serning points by correctly translating words into another language.
+The applications is based on playing units and scoring points by correctly translating words into another language.
 This app is a good choice for people looking to expand their foreign language vocabulary through interactive learning.

 I created this app to use it to improve my language skills as well as to learn React and Node.